 -

-Please contact Gradle support for assistance in picking the correct migration strategy for your installation.
+Please contact Develocity support for assistance in picking the correct migration strategy for your installation.

 Strategy 1: Migrate all data up-front, offline